 You can check whether your iPhone/iPad is up to date or not in settings.

-If your device is not updated the update it as soon as possible.
+The latest iOS 16.3 OTA Update is available to install.
+If your device is not updated, then update it as soon as possible.
+Please download & install it first.

 Fix #2.
 Check Whether You Have logged in to iCloud Account

-When you set up the HomePod you will need to use the same apple id that you have used on your iPhone.
-If you will use different Apple ID in HomePod then it will show error.
+When you set up the HomePod, you will need to use the same Apple ID you used on your iPhone.
+If you will use different Apple IDs in HomePod then it will show an error.
 Else you must log-out and again log-in with your iCloud ID.

-NOTE: Also you will require two-factor authentication set up for iCloud ID.
+NOTE: Also, you will require two-factor authentication set up for Apple ID.

 Fix #3.
 Make Sure That Bluetooth is turned on And iDevice is Connected to internet